A0-Lee/ruby-Whamazone/README.md

 Copyright Disclaimer:
 -----------------------------------------
 Any third-party images, audio clips, or assets used during this project is within the Public Domain.
 This means items such as images are free to use even for commercial purposes.
 Assets can include any design aspects of the web pages from ruby gems, to fonts, to product images etc.

+Direct assets that are borrowed and used for this project are credited where appropriate.

 These will primarily affect the View aspect of the Model-View-Controller template.